GPB Capital Has Been Accused by the SEC of Defrauding Investors.

 Investors who relied on their financial advisor or brokerage firm to perform adequate due diligence may be eligible to recover compensation for losses sustained in GPB Capital.

 Jeffrey R. Sonn is a securities fraud attorney.
 He has more than 30 years of experience fighting for the rights of investors nationwide.
 If you or your family member sustained significant losses in GPB Capital, you need to speak to a lawyer immediately.
-For a free initial consultation, please do not hesitate to contact the Sonn Law Group today.
+For a free initial consultation, please do not hesitate to call (844) 689-5754 or contact the Sonn Law Group today.